jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 - Migrate mission-critical VMs with AWS SMS.
 Export the other VMs locally and transfer them to Amazon S3 using AWS Snowball.
 - Use VM Import/Export to import the VMs into Amazon EC2

-> The VMs that are exported and transported using Snowball will be offline for several days in this scenario - for always available & incremental migration, this is not acceptable.
+> The VMs that are exported and transported using Snowball will be offline for several days in this scenario - for **always available & incremental migration**, this is not acceptable.

 ## Application Migration (AWS MGN)